 - Professional or employment-related information, including your job title, employer’s name, place of work, work history and income.

-- Inferences that we draw from your personal information to create a profile about your preferences.
+- Inferences that we draw from your Personal Information to create a profile about your preferences.

-Where you apply for a job with us, we may collect from you and third parties (where relevant) additional Personal Information such as your CV and any references.
+Where you apply for a job with us, we may also collect from you and third parties (where relevant) additional Personal Information to assess your application, such as your CV and any references.
 Unless (a) you agree that we may keep such information on file for future opportunities or (b) we need to retain such information for compliance with our legal obligations, in the event that you are unsuccessful in the employment application process, we will only retain such Personal Information for as long as is reasonably necessary to process your application.

 Where you provide Personal Information on behalf of other individuals, you are responsible for notifying those individuals that you have provided their Personal Information to us and directing them to this Policy so they understand how we will process their Personal Information.

 We may also collect, use and share aggregated information such as statistical or demographic data.
 This information may be derived from your Personal Information, but will not directly or indirectly reveal your identity.
 For example, we may aggregate your usage information to calculate the percentage of users accessing a specific Website feature.
 However, if we combine or connect information with your Personal Information so that it can directly or indirectly identify you, we treat the combined information as Personal Information which will be processed in accordance with this Policy and, where applicable, other privacy notices or policies provided to you or otherwise made available by us from time to time.